 You should think about how many connectors and cables the PSU has.
 Ensure the PSU has enough connectors to support all the parts in your system and that the cables are the right length.

-I think it’s always best to go for a bit more expensive and high-end PSUs because they work better and have more features.
+I think it’s always best to go for a bit more expensive and high-end PSUs (if you have the budget) because they work better and have more features.
 They also last longer, which saves you money in the long run.
 Also, they have better safety features, which are very important to protect your other expensive parts.